robertmuth/awesome-low-level-programming-languages/README.md

 * hello-world:
 * meta-prgramming:
 * backends:
 * major projects using the language
+* syntax:
 * highlights:
-* concerns:
 -->